icanbwell/fhir-server/graphqlV2.md

 ### Playground

 You can access the GraphQLv2 playground by going to the /$graphqlv2 url in your browser e.g., <base_url>/$graphqlv2.
 This will redirect you to the OAuth provider to login and then will store your JWT token in a cookie so you can use the Playground.
+Here all the GraphQL entities and properties have inline documentation based on the FHIR specifications.

 ### Making GraphQL calls to the server

-The URL for GraphQL has been changed in GraphQL V2 from <base_url>/$graphql to <base_url>/4_0_0/$graphqlv2

 You can use the standard GraphQL client libraries or Postman and access the <base_url>/4_0_0/$graphqlv2 url.
 You will need to pass the OAuth token as a Bearer token to authenticate.
 See https://github.com/icanbwell/fhir-server/blob/master/security.md for details.

-### Documentation

-All the GraphQL entities and properties have inline documentation from FHIR specifications

 ### Sample GraphQLv2 query